appt-org/accessibility-code-examples/Techniques/accessibility-name.md

 # Accessibility name

-The accessibility name is the name of a user interface element.
-It is used by assistive technologies to inform users about ways to interact with your app.
+The accessibility name indicates the name used for interface elements by assistive technologies.
+Assistive technologies use the name to inform users about the ways to interact with your app.

-In mobile apps, an `accessibility name` is usually the same as the `accessibility label`.
+In mobile apps, the `accessibility name` is usually the same as the `accessibility label`.

 See [set accessibility label](accessibility-label.md) for more information about setting an accessibility label.